netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 ![subnets]({page.image('cli/subnets.png')})

-You can live filter this capture by typing Machines / Pods or Services keyword to only see what you look for here.
+You can live-filter this capture by typing Machines, Pods or Services keywords to only see what you look for here.

 However, if you want to capture only a subset of these flows, you can use the regexes filter on top such as:
 ```sh